 four recognized as leading chiefs of

 Seattle, Patkanim, Goliah and Chow-

 Its-Hoot.
 The United States Senate

 After years of debate regarding its fate, the 1928 Rosehill School building was demolished in December 2010.
 While the new Rosehill Community Center was under construction, the Point Elliott Treaty marker was taken down and stored.

-On May 14, 2011, -- a sunny, breezy day -- members of the Marcus Whitman Chapter of the Daughters of the American Revolution held a ceremony to rededicate the Point Elliott Treaty marker.
-The marker is repositioned within 10 feet of its original site.
+On May 14, 2011, a sunny, breezy day, members of the Marcus Whitman Chapter of the Daughters of the American Revolution held a ceremony to rededicate the Point Elliott Treaty marker.
+The marker was repositioned within 10 feet of its original site.

-May 2011 also marks the chapter's 100th anniversary.
-DAR regent Candy Thoreson led the introductory proceedings, with Mukilteo Mayor Joe Marine giving greetings and a proclamation.
+May 2011 also marked the chapter's 100th anniversary.
+D.A.R. regent Candy Thoreson led the introductory proceedings, with Mukilteo Mayor Joe Marine giving greetings and a proclamation.
 Other speakers included Sally Buckingham, past state DAR treasurer and current Regent of the Whidbey Island Chapter; Shawn MacAvoy, representative of the Samish Tribe; and Snoqualmie Tribe member Shelley Burch.
 A small crowd attended.